 State law requires that a student live in the district where he/she attends school.
 All students must live in a school's attendance area with a parent or legal guardian.
-Two proofs of residency will be asked for at the time of enrollment and annually during registration/residency verification.
+Two proofs of residency will be asked for at the time of enrollment.
 Parents are required to notify the school office if a change of address occurs.
 The district advocates neighborhood elementary schools.